warncke/immutable-app/README.md

 The use of Immutable data has several critical advantages:

 * Not allowing updates/deletes eliminates a large category of security risks.
-Allows data stores to be much more secure against internal risks because very few people need access to update/delete privileges.
+Allows data stores to be more secure against internal risks because very few people need access to update/delete privileges.
 * Data integrity is easier to maitain without updates and deletes.
 The need for foreign key constraints which kill performance and prevent horizontal